If you’ve got OpenOffice and LibreOffice on your desktops and laptops, that’s great. But where’s the Group Policy support for OpenOffice?

-When you’re ready to get serious about managing OpenOffice, PolicyPak is ready for you.
+When you’re ready to get serious about managing OpenOffice and LibreOffice, PolicyPak is ready for you.

 Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage OpenOffice.
 Today we’re going to look at the basic setting configurations common within all of the applications within the OpenOffice suite as well as a couple of the more popular OpenOffice applications.